Chemistry

 and General Physics II Lab

-(All endorsements subject to change; see School of Education for updated requirements.)
+(Students wishing to pursue a teaching endorsement in chemistry should discuss recommended courses with a chemistry advisor.
+All endorsements subject to change; see School of Education for updated requirements.)

 Chemistry Major, B.A.
 (Pre-Pharmacy Track) (52)